Lewis Carroll Children's Library: Services

 The library generally has relatively lower levels of engagement than the other libraries in the service.
 In 2024/25, the Library had 976 active members (last in the service), and 17,905 visits over the year (also last in the service).

 On average, it performed 1,174 loans per month (last in the service), with loans seeming to pick up in the run-up to school holidays.
 On top of serving as a lending library, Lewis Carroll provides access to 4 free public computers, free wifi, printing facilities, and some limited studying space (all for children).

 The library organizes a number of events focused on children's literature, including dedicated "BabyBounce" sessions, the ChatterBooks Children's Reading Group, a Lego Club, and a Family Craft Club.
+The library also hosts events focused on children's literature, ranging from readings with Julia Donaldson (author of The Gruffalo), or performances of Lewis Caroll's own The Hunting of the Snark.

 In 2024/25, Lewis Carroll welcomed 3,587 attendees for events – 6% of attendees to all Islington Library events.

 The library is wheelchair accessible, with level access throughout.